Jot-codes/dots-hyphens-hashes/another-page.md

 2. To install GIMP, follow the instructions from the gimp.org website.

 ### Changing pdf's Color

 1. Open GIMP2.
 2. Navigate to File -> Open.
 3. Select a file you want to edit. <br/>
 An _Import from PDF_ dialog opens.
 4. Select the pages that you want to edit and import the pdf.
-5. On the left hand side, select a foreground color.
+5. On the left hand side, select a foreground color, you want to use.
-6.
+6. On the right hand side, right-click on the _Layers_ area.
+7. Select _New Layer..._ <br/>
+A _New Layer_ dialog opens.
+8. Select _Foreground color_ for the _Fill with_ field. <br/>
+The whole doc is covered with the created layer.
+9. Highlight the Layer and change the Mode of the layer to _Lighten only_. <br/>
+The font's color is changed.

+### Printing the pdf

+Go to File-> Print.

 [back](./)